First Shellfish Farm in Atlantic Federal Waters Facilitated by the Northeast Ocean Data Portal

 For example, plotting the location of the proposed farm on maps of right, humpback, and fin whale abundance helped NEMAC to show that the farm was unlikely to have negative effects on protected whale populations.

 Having the data and maps readily accessible through the Northeast Ocean Data Portal made the permitting process and compliance with existing laws easier, and in January 2015 the Army Corps of Engineers issued a permit to NEMAC to establish the mussel farm.
-In August 2016, Fregeau and Maney began setting up the first 400-foot mussel longline, which was expected to produce a yield of approximately 15,000 pounds.
+In August 2016, Fregeau and Maney began setting up the initial 400-foot mussel longline that was expected to produce a yield of approximately 15,000 pounds.
 The NEMAC blue mussel farm is the first offshore shellfish farm in federal waters on the Atlantic Coast.